The human mind has delivered great blessings – that same mind, in a different state, turns those blessings into a curse.

 Following the loss of their home and her second child’s sickness, Fran became depressed and sought help from a counsellor.
 The counsellor taught Fran about Possibility and seeing life through fresh eyes.

 Soon Fran realised how she and Jack were driven by their conditioning.
 Fran also began to see how they could create a new life, one based on wisdom and common sense rather than being dictated by that conditioning.
 Conditioning which included a belief that appearances must dictate choices.

 WHAT WE FAIL TO SEE LEADS TO THE PRICE WE PAY

-Seeing Possibility enables us to see the upside and the downside of life with equal clarity
+Seeing Possibility enables us to see life’s upside and downside with equal clarity.

 Both Jack and Fran had been raised, educated and conditioned in affluent times; the prevailing culture of plenty and easy credit had fostered a sense of entitlement in the innocent and unwary.

-Jack and Fran’s various lenders may have also believed that the financial nirvana they too had grown up in; worked and lived in for two decades, would go on forever.
-Their conditioning too (beliefs, opinions, judgements and knowledge – their worldview) was such that they were living in personal realities, divorced from ‘seeing what is’.
+Jack and Fran’s various lenders may have also believed that the financial nirvana they, too, had grown up in, worked and lived in for two decades would go on forever.
+Their conditioning (beliefs, opinions, judgements and knowledge – their worldview) was such that they lived in personal realities, divorced from ‘seeing what is’.

 Jack and Fran saw a world of materialistic plenty, and they wanted and demanded that they have ‘desirable things’ now – without saving and waiting till they could afford them.

 They could only see the good times rolling on and their conditioned-need-for-immediate-self-gratification satisfied.